Nocbrave/Trading-bot/README.md

 pip install ccxt
 ```

 In the python code, i created a TradingBot object, connect to the Binance exchange using API keys, and specify the symbol (BTC/USDT).
-We then run the strategy, which fetches recent candlestick data, calculates the SMA, and executes a buy or sell order based on the predefined conditions.
+We then run the strategy, which fetches recent candlestick data, calculates the SMA, and executes a buy or sell order based on the predefined conditions:

  -  ``` __init__ ```: Initializes the bot with the exchange and symbol.